wanchain/go-wanchain/docs/WanPoS_getting_started_manual.md

 //------------------RUN CODE DO NOT MODIFY------------------
 ```

+**Step 5:** Run the registration script in GWAN

-Step 5 run the register script in gwan
+Load the script in GWAN to complete delegation.

-Follow the step 2's command line:
 ```
 > loadScript("/root/.wanchain/sendDelegate.js")

 ```

-Finish!

-# 5. Download and Run
+# 5. Download and run

 ## 5.1.
 Run from Docker

-You can run a node from a docker image.
+You can run a node from a Docker image.

 ```
-// Install the docker service
+// Install the Docker service

 $ sudo wget -qO- https://get.docker.com/ | sh

 $ sudo usermod -aG docker YourUserName
 ```

-You can run a node as a sync node as below:
+For a non-staking node:

 ```
 //On MacOS: